wlandau/r-multiverse.github.io/production.md

 Available at <https://production.r-multiverse.org>, the Production repository is designed to go one step beyond Community.

-It is comprised only of Community packages that pass additional checks, including `R CMD check` on all major platforms, ensuring a cohort of packages that work seamlessly togther.
+It is comprised only of Community packages that pass additional checks, including `R CMD check` on all major platforms, ensuring a cohort of packages that work seamlessly together.

-So whilst Community will always offer the latest packages, as released by maintainers, they will only make it to Production if they pass these additional quality controls.
+So whilst Community will always offer the latest packages as released by maintainers, only by passing these additional quality controls will they make it to Production.

 ## A Snapshot Model for Production